Ultimate Guide to Air Canada Aeroplan Miles: Part 4 – The Secret Sweet Spot That Takes You Around the World!

 You might have access to Air Canada Aeroplan miles and not know it!

 American Express Membership Rewards convert at a 1:1 ratio instantly to Air Canada Aeroplan miles.
-You can earn American Express Membership Rewards points with these cards:

 You can also transfer Starwood points at a 1:1 ratio to Air Canada Aeroplan miles.
 For every 20,000 Starwood points you transfer, you’ll get an additional 5,000 mile bonus!
 It’s best to wait for a hotel point transfer bonus to Aeroplan, which happens occasionally.